JetBrains/kotlin/docs/fir/builder_inference.md

 Once the lambda body was analyzed return arguments are added into the call-tree

+> ##### Note: Incomplete calls in return arguments
+> We don't add last expression of lambda to the call-tree as a return argument if its functional-type has Unit return-type, to
+> avoid situations when last expression contains incomplete call, see [Incomplete call in return arguments](#incomplete-call-in-return-arguments)

 Then, we perform inference of postponed type variables

 See `org.jetbrains.kotlin.fir.resolve.inference.FirBuilderInferenceSession.inferPostponedVariables`